Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/validator_registration.md

 Once governance approval is received, the validator must:

 1. Complete signature handshake for private key validation
-2. Acknowledge slashing policy and binding agreements
+2. Acknowledge forfeiting policy and binding agreements
 3. Be scheduled into next open epoch by Epoch Controller
 4. Receive validator ID (VID) and node hash